FieldTripper/FE-FieldTripper/README.md

 - [Project Repot](#project-repo)

 ## Introduction
 Why should kids have all the fun?
 FieldTrippers is the social gathering while you learn app for adults.
-FieldTrippers employs GraphQL and Apollo for a fast streamlined experience and permits the user to create or join already existing field trips with a few quick clicks.
+FieldTrippers employs GraphQL and Apollo for a fast, streamlined experience and permits the user to create or join already existing field trips with a few quick clicks.
 Simply enter a location and a list museums will be available for you to choose from.
 A host can limit the number of people on their trip to allow for smaller gatherings and a user can choose to join any field trip that isn't full.

 ## Project Managers
 [Kathleen Brandt](https://github.com/KatBrandt)<br>